-If the candidate does not consent to this, politely tell them the assessment cannot go ahead.
+If the candidate does not consent to this politicity tell them the assessment cannot an about.
+You will inform - If the candidate does not consent to this, politely tell them the assessment cannot go ahead.
 You will inform the BHS Education Team and someone from the team will be in touch to discuss further options of assessment.
-End the call.

-You should be able to see if the call is recording as there should be a small red circle visible on the screen and a banner should appear to say recording has started.
-If this does not appear you may have to select the call to begin recording.

-- 3. Confirm candidate identity.
+End the call. - You should be able to see if the call is recording as there should be a small red circle visible on the screen and a banner should appear to say recording has started.
+If this does not appear you may have to select the call to begin recording. - 3.
+Confirm candidate identity.
 Ask them to hold their photo ID up to the screen. - 4.
 Stage 4 only: Confirm Skills Record sign off.
 Ask the candidate to hold the Skills Record to the camera and go through the relevant required sign offs.
 Log the name of the coach on your paperwork.
 If the Skills Record is presented incomplete the candidate cannot take the assessment.
 This is referred to in their candidate correspondence and on our website.
 You will inform the BHS Education Team and someone from the team will be in touch to discuss further options of assessment.
 End the call. - 5.
 As per a standard briefing, remind the candidate "All of the BHS policies specific to assessments are on the BHS Website, which would have been signposted to you in your booking correspondence with the BHS Education Team.
 Do you have any questions about these policies before we begin?"
 "Your results following this assessment will be sent to you, via email, within 15 working days.
 You will also have an opportunity to send feedback on your experience today.
 Any feedback is welcomed in order for the BHS to monitor their service to you."